-I’ll be making references to your work on this website through this page: https://81018.com/holton/
+I’ll be making references to your work on this website and will be referring people to your work through this page: https://81018.com/holton/

-- The primary search for unity begins with pi, the sphere, and the dynamics of the inside and outside of the sphere.
+- The primary search for unity begins with pi, the sphere, and the dynamics of the inside and outside of the sphere (Fourier’s transform).

 - The need for “renormalization” tells us that we have not found a baseline for simplicity.

 - The faces of infinity are continuity/order, symmetry/relations, and harmony/dynamics.